krimlabs/krimlabs.com/content/posts/side-project-ideas-for-covid-19-lockdown.md

 ## Longform Notes
 *Problem*

-Most notes app are desingned to take notes, but not publish them.
+Most notes app are designed to take notes, but not publish them.
 This leads to two sets of tools, first set helps you think (Notion, Google Docs etc) and the second helps you publish (Wordpress, Ghost).

 *Solution*